 Body Fat Percentage

-• Storage Fat: Consists of fat accumulation, some of which protects our internal organs in the chest and abdomen, along with excess fat that increases the risk of chronic disease.
+Essential fat is the amount of fat needed that is essential to survive.
+Women require a higher percentage than men to healthily support childbearing.
+Storage fat consists of fat accumulation, some of which protects our internal organs in the chest and abdomen.
+Other storage fat is excess that increases the risk of chronic disease.

 Think of this scenario: An athlete may have the same BMI as someone living a sedentary lifestyle of the same height.
 Based on BMI, the two will both be equally healthy.